-The FIFO_OVERRUN bit (Bit 3) in the status register (Address 0x0B) is set when the FIFO has overrun or overflowed, such that new data replaces unread data.
-This may indicate a full FIFO that has not been emptied or a clocking error caused by a slow SPI transaction.
+The FIFO_OVERRUN bit (Bit 3) is set when the FIFO has overrun or overflowed, such that new data replaces unread data.
+This may indicate a full FIFO that has not yet been emptied or a clocking error caused by a slow SPI transaction.
 If the FIFO is configured to oldest saved mode, an overrun event indicates that there is insufficient space available for a new sample.